Hyppo-X: A Scalable Exploratory Framework for Analyzing Complex Phenomics Data: Introduction

-In this paper, we present a novel computational approach for extracting hypotheses from high-dimensional data sets such as phenomics collections.
-We formulate the problem of hypothesis extraction as one of: (a) identifying the key connected structural features of the given data, and (b) exploring the structual features in a way to facilitate extraction of plausible hypotheses.
+In this paper, we present a novel computational approach for extracting hypotheses from high-dimensional data sets such as ones collected in phenomics.
+We formulate the problem of hypothesis extraction as one of: (a) identifying the key connected structural features of the given data, and (b) exploring the structural features in a way to facilitate extraction of plausible hypotheses.